-This is a question that has been asked around bike forums regarding Anquetil bikes, as there was no one definitive Anquetil brand or workshop that made these bikes.
-The rider himself wrote a Helyett until 1963, then moved to the Gitane team until the end of his cycling career.
+This is a question that has been asked around bike forums regarding Jacques Anquetil bikes, as there was no one definitive Anquetil brand or workshop that made these bikes.
+The rider himself rode a Helyett until 1963, then moved to the Gitane team until the end of his legendary cycling career.
 Being a cycling legend, one can imagine French bike companies scrambling to get his name on their bikes, even if it was to shift very basic models.
 So brands like France-Loire, Gitane, Cizeron and even Bertin built bikes with Anquetil decals on them.
 There’s no question who built this bike: the name France-Loire is written on the headbadge.

 This Anquetil has all the hallmarks of an affordable and functional bike sold a time when French bikes were still being built with French components.
 The cottered Solida crankset is the most obvious sign of this bike’s modest build, heavy yes, but a component that would last for decades.
 The front derailleur looks like a Huret Club 2 model, with its plastic finish, shared with the Simplex Alpha rear derailleur which is attached to the frame by a claw.
 This must be a later replacement as the Alpha was one of the last derailleurs Simplex made.